-The Group considers the significant or prolonged decline in the quoted market price of MBTC as an indicator of impairment.
-Accordingly, the Group conducted an impairment assessment of its investments in MBTC.
+The Group considers the significant or prolonged decline in the quoted market price of MBTC and the excess of carrying value over book value of MPIC as indicators of impairment.
+Accordingly, the Group conducted an impairment assessment of its investments in MBTC and MPIC.
 The Group uses the higher of FVLCTS and VIU in determining the recoverable amount.
-The recoverable amount of the investment in MBTC has been determined based on the discounted cash flow methodology.
-Based on the Group's impairment testing, the investment in MBTC is determined to be not impaired.
+The recoverable amount of the investment in MBTC has been determined based on the free cash flow to equity methodology while that of MPIC is determined based on the sum of the parts of the VIU and FVLCTS of the MPIC Group.
+Based on the Group's impairment testing, the investment in MBTC and MPIC are determined to be not impaired.